project-imprimis/libprimis/README.md

 * screen-space refractive alpha cubes
 * deferred MSAA, subpixel morphological anti-aliasing (SMAA 1x, T2x, S2x, and 4x), FXAA, and temporal AA
 * support for OpenGL 4.0+ contexts
-* support for Windows* and Linux operating systems
+* support for Linux-based operating systems

-**NOTE:** Libprimis currently lacks Windows install semantics, though the code should be entirely compatible.
+**NOTE:** Libprimis currently lacks Windows install semantics, though progress is currently being made.
-If you would like to help with comprehensive Windows support please feel free to contact the project.
+Check back later for Windows support.

 For documentation on the engine, see `doc/engine.md`.

 #### Quick Linux Install Instructions

 To get the game, `git` is required.
-Using `git`, get the repository and its sumodules with
+Using `git`, get the repository and its submodules with

 `git clone https://github.com/project-imprimis/libprimis.git --recurse-submodules`